 Consumers researching senior housing options are faced with the same messaging and value statements from every community: “We have the best people.”
 “We offer the best care.”
 “We offer great food, activities, transportation, housekeeping, laundry, maintenance.”
 Blah, blah, blah.

-For the most part, providers withhold basic pricing information, and what is revealed is confusing—levels, points, packages, all-inclusive, some utilities, no utilities, some meals, no meals—help!
+For the most part, providers withhold basic pricing information.
+What is revealed is often confusing—levels, points, packages, all-inclusive, some utilities, no utilities, some meals, no meals—help!
 Since we have created this commodity mentality, the only differentiator left for families to consider is price.

 “Blue Ocean Strategy” offers insights on how companies find their untapped markets.
 One principle is to “Reconstruct Market Boundaries” to break from the competition.